stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   But I can hardly hope for as much as that.
 Now that these notes are made I shall rest a while longer, and later will do some more groping.
-As soon as I get back to the central chamber&mdash;which ought to be fairly easy&mdash;I shall try the extreme left-hand opening.
+As soon as I get back to the central chamber--which ought to be fairly easy--I shall try the extreme left-hand opening.
 Perhaps I can get outside by dusk after all.

-      Night&mdash;VI, 13
+      Night--VI, 13

   New trouble.
 My escape will be tremendously difficult, for there are elements I had not suspected.
 Another night here in the mud, and a fight on my hands tomorrow.
-I cut my rest short and was up and groping again by four o&rsquo;clock.
+I cut my rest short and was up and groping again by four o'clock.
 After about fifteen minutes I reached the central chamber and moved my helmet to mark the last of the three possible doorways.
 Starting through this opening, I seemed to find the going more familiar, but was brought up short in less than five minutes by a sight that jolted me more than I can describe.